-The club was founded in 1868 and is located at Sydney Parade, Park Avenue, just outside the old village of Sandymount in the prosperous Dublin suburb of Ballsbridge.
+Pembroke Cricket Club was founded in 1868 and is located at Sydney Parade, Park Avenue, on the outskirts of the village of Sandymount.
 The grounds were part of the lands of the Pembroke Estate from which the Club took its name.

-The Club has also been fortunate with its overseas players, both professional and amateur, including three New Zealanders Chris Kuggeleijn, Alan Stimpson and Richard Hastie; South Africans Wim Jansen, Ian Solomon and Walter Masimula and Australians Luke Jackson and Owen Gilchrist.
-In addition the Club regularly welcomes players from the UK and other countries while working in Dublin.
+The Club has also been fortunate with its overseas players, including New Zealanders Chris Kuggeleijn, Alan Stimpson, Richard Hastie, Jono Hickey and Alex Ridley; South Africans Wim Jansen, Ian Solomon, Walter Masimula and Shaheen Khan (our current professional); Australians Luke Jackson, Owen Gilchrist, Jono Cook , Daniel Solway and Nick Cutler.

-The Club has a healthy social atmosphere, a full bar, a hard working committee, and many other members who give of their time voluntarily for all manner of things from coaching to organising social functions.
-The Club has a record of touring, of which the highlight was probably the 125th Anniversary Tour of Australia in 1992/1993
+The Club has a healthy social scene, a full bar, a hard working committee, and many members who give their time voluntarily for all manner of things from coaching to organising social functions.
+The Club has a record of touring, of which the highlight was probably the 125th Anniversary Tour of Australia in 1992/1993.

 Pembroke members have served as Presidents of the Leinster and Irish Cricket Unions and as longstanding holders of various secretarial posts in Cricket Leinster.

 Of course we are blessed with one of the most stunning grounds in Dublin, and our sunny wall is just the perfect place for relaxing, catching the rays ,watching some cricket and meeting friends old and new.